alchemiesofscent/ancient-simples/docs/simples_data_restructure_spec.md

 All tasks assume Claude/Codex CLI tooling in a local workspace.
 Keep intermediate scripts under version control when possible.

 ### Task A – Generate `parts.csv`
-1. Seed with vocabulary from this spec (see Appendix A) covering plant, animal, mineral parts, and preparations.
+1. Seed with vocabulary from this spec (see Appendix A) covering plant, animal, and mineral parts (parts only).
-2. Scan original lemma column + chapter titles for additional part terms (ῥίζα, φύλλα, κεκαυμένος, κέρας, etc.) and append missing entries with proper categories.
+2. Scan original lemma column + chapter titles for additional part terms (ῥίζα, φύλλα, κέρας, etc.) and append missing entries with proper categories.
 3. Include brief notes where ambiguity exists (e.g., σπέρμα = seed; used across plant entries).

+### Task A2 – Generate `preparations.csv`
+1. Seed with preparation/state vocabulary (see Appendix A2) with stable IDs (`PR###`).
+2. Scan original lemma column + chapter titles for additional preparation/state terms conservatively; if unsure, log candidates in `preparations_review.csv` rather than adding.

 ### Task B – Generate `lemmata.csv`
 1. Parse the master lemma list (Appendix B) where parentheses indicate subtype/synonym candidates.